Dinoshauer/mackwerk.dk-old/content/posts/2015/02/dotci-jenkins-setup.md

 MongoDB is now running, there are no extra setup steps for Jenkins to access the database.

+## Installing and setting up DotCI

+Setting up DotCI is just as easy as installing MongoDB, probably easier.
+They also provide an [installation guide on their repo.][4-1] I'll outline the steps for good measure.

+1. Install the DotCI plugin from the Jenkins Update Center and restart Jenkins
+2. You already got MongoDB installed (go preparation!)
+3. You're going to need to set up a [GitHub application][5]
+    * **Note:** Authorization callback URL needs to be `<YOUR-JENKINS-URL>/dotci/finishLogin`
+    * keep the ClientID and secret handy for the next step.
+4. Go to Manage Jenkins -> Global System Configuration and scroll down to the DotCI Configuration section
+    * Set the default build type to `Docker`

+Done!

 Stay tuned for part 3!
 Using DotCI with private repositories.